 Once upon a time, a schoolgirl resolved to never be a slave to music.
 She says she is glad this promise never lasted, because she cannot imagine having a creative life without music to guide and inspire her.
 Her latest work is a historical novel for young readers about the story of cacao, and features a heady soundtrack of Lana Del Rey, Cirque du Soleil and Manish Vyas.
 She is multipublished author Birgitte Rasine and she’s on the Red Blog with her Undercover Soundtrack.

-authors, Birgitte Rasine, botanical and natural science, chocolate, Cirque du Soleil, Confession, creative life without music, Desert Dwellers, Desert Island Discs, drama, entertainment, Guatemala, historical novel, Joe bunting, Kimba Arem, Lana Del Rey, Manish Vyas, Maya, Maya civilisation, Maya jungle, Maya ruins, Mesoamerican mythology, Mexico, music, music for writers, music for writing, My Memories of a Future Life, Nail Your Novel, playlist for writers, Professor Trance, rainforest, Roz Morris, The Serpent and the Jaguar, The Seventh Crane, The Undercover Soundtrack, The Write Practice, undercover soundtrack, Verse in Arabic, Women Writers, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music, xocolatl, YA historical novels, YA novels, Zoozil
+authors, Birgitte Rasine, botanical and natural science, chocolate, Cirque du Soleil, Confession, creative life without music, Desert Dwellers, Desert Island Discs, Guatemala, historical novel, Joe bunting, Kimba Arem, Lana Del Rey, Manish Vyas, Maya, Maya civilisation, Maya jungle, Maya ruins, Mesoamerican mythology, Mexico, music, music for writers, music for writing, My Memories of a Future Life, Nail Your Novel, playlist for writers, Professor Trance, rainforest, Roz Morris, The Serpent and the Jaguar, The Seventh Crane, The Undercover Soundtrack, The Write Practice, undercover soundtrack, Verse in Arabic, Women Writers, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music, xocolatl, YA historical novels, YA novels, Zoozil

 This week, Undercover Soundtrack day falls on Halloween – shiveringly close to Mexico’s El dia de los Muertos.
 And my guest has more than risen to the occasion with her award-winning literary novel The Good Cemetery Guide.
 It centres on a guitar-playing mortician’s son and she built his life and loved ones from reggae, Texan ballads, traditional Mexican music, Phil Collins and Robbie Williams.
 You’ll grin like a ghoul when you see what she took from Meatloaf.
 She is essayist, poet and novelist Consuelo Roland and she’s on the Red Blog, sharing her Undercover Soundtrack.